easierdata/Hot-Cold-Simulation/README.md

 ### Animation Creator: `animation_creator.py`

-This script creates an animation showing the state of the hot layer over time as queries are executed and save the logs, and plot to the `animation` directory.
+This script creates an animation showing the state of the hot layer over time as queries are executed and save the logs and plot to the `animation` directory.
+The individual frames of the animation are saved in the `animation_frames` subdirectory.

 1. Set the parameters for your simulation in the script:
   ```python